 Design your home office space with your weaknesses, routines and your job's and your family’s needs in mind.
 Are you easily distracted by children vying for your attention while you work?
 Choose a space far from their play areas.
 Are you trying to do double duty by watching children while you work?
 Put yourself nearby them.
 Will you need quiet for teleconferencing and phone calls?
 Pick an out-of-the-way room with a door, like a bedroom.

 Don’t let others use the space when you are not, and don’t use it yourself for activities outside of your professional work.
 Don’t pay your bills there or fill out forms for your kids' school.
 Keeping those professional and personal obligations from melting together starts with maintaining separate spaces.

 If you do use a paper calendar or a weekly listing of events, this is where it should be.
 If your kids are in school, make your life a bit easier by having a basket for them to deposit all the papers they bring home from school.
 You should also have a separate basket for bills and other paperwork.

-Next pick the area where you will organize and process this information.
-It could be in the same area where it is accumulated.
-Or, it could be near your dedicated workspace; just don’t mix it with your work-related papers.
-In this case, it's OK to pull out your laptop and use the kitchen table but create a space where all the needed items belong when you are not working on them.
+Pick the area where you will organize and process this information.
+It could be in the same area where it is accumulated, or it could be near your dedicated workspace.
+Just don’t mix it with your work-related papers.
+In this case, it's okay to pull out your laptop and use the kitchen table but create a space where all the needed items belong when you are not working on them.